tansart/taquet.js/README.md

 ```
 2. When modifying the DOM that is associated to a given Backbone view, always use `setElement`: this allows both Backbone,
 and taquet to do some clean-ups.
-3. callbacks triggered with `BubbleEvent` will receive three arguments as follow:
+3. callbacks triggered with `BubbleEvent` will receive its arguments as follow:

 ```js
 function onBubbleEventHandler(event, arg0, arg1, ... ) {
 }
 ```

-where `type` is the event type, `event` is the BubbleEvent object, and the rest are arguments passed through from `trigger()`.
+where `event` is the BubbleEvent object, and the rest are arguments passed through from `trigger(bubbleEvent, arg0, ...)`.

 ####BubbleEvent